Skip to content

 Pakistan frequently makes headlines due to its association with numerous terrorist attacks.

-Pakistan is accused of giving aid to the Taliban and some of the most wanted criminals in the world.
+Pakistan is accused of providing aid to the Taliban and harboring some of the world’s most wanted criminals (particularly India’s).

-The blame for major attacks in Afghanistan often falls on Pakistan, further deteriorating relations between the two nations.
+The blame for major attacks in Afghanistan often falls on Pakistan, further deteriorating relations.

-Not just neighbors but even western countries hate Pakistan because Pakistan has been accused of providing financial, logistical, and military support to many local Islamist terrorist groups.
+Not just neighbors but Western countries also maintain strained relations with Pakistan because it has been accused of providing financial, logistical, and military support to local Islamist terrorist groups.

 7. Saudi Arabia

-North Korea’s isolation from the rest of the world and the concentration of power in the hands of one leader has contributed to its negative perception.
+North Korea’s isolation from the rest of the world and the concentration of power in the hands of one leader have contributed to its negative perception.

 North Korea refuses to abide by international law when it comes to the treatment of its own people.